joereynolds/what-to-code/README.md

 - A program that finds dead functions (ones not used).
 It finds all functions in a file, greps through each function name.
 If that grep brings back nothing, then it's not used (provided it's only used in one codebase that is..)

+This is a very naive way of looking at it but it will work for most cases where people aren't doing devilish things with eval or 'variable variables'

 - word ladder that goes from one word to another ideally in the shortest amount of steps as possible e.g. Dog to Fig = Dog -> Dig -> Fig or